Updated February 2026 - Replit just overhauled its pricing. New Pro plan, revamped Core, and the Teams plan is gone. Here's exactly what you'll pay.

 Managing Costs on Replit

-Know when to stop: If the Agent is stuck in a loop, don't let it keep trying.
+Know when to stop.
+If the Agent is stuck in a loop, don't let it keep trying.
 Roll back and try a different approach.

 Should You Pay for Replit?

 The effort-based pricing model reflects a genuine challenge in AI development: work is unpredictable and costs vary wildly.
-Replit isn't trying to rip anyone off, but they also haven't solved the fundamental problem of making AI development costs predictable.
+Replit isn't trying to rip anyone off, but they also haven't solved the fundamental problem of making AI costs predictable.